BF528/project-2-project-2-dachsund/README.md

 # Repository Contents
 run_extract.qsub : script to unpack SRA file into FASTQ files.
 To submit as a qsub, login to SCC, navigate to the appropriate folder, and enter the command “qsub -P bf528 run_extract.qsub”.

 20210224 proj2 data curator notes.txt: outlines the commands used to initially process the sample and set up the GIT repository.
-This is NOT a shell script, merely an outline of the command that were used in command line.
+This is NOT a shell script, merely an outline of the commands that were used in command line.

 library_size.py: Python script to calculate average library size for the 8 samples looked at.
 (Data curator).
 Will print the minimum, maximum, and average library size.